iCollege Alternative Education

 - 4.6: What arrangements does the school have for liaison with Children's Social Care services?

-We have a Designated Safeguarding Lead (DSL) and deputy DSL’s in each unit.
+iCollege has a robust process in place for reporting safe guarding concerns.
+We have a Designated Safeguarding Lead (DSL) and deputy DSLs in each unit.
 Referrals to the Contact Advice and Assessment Service (CAAS) are made should concerns be identified.
-We liaise regularly with named social workers where a Child Protection or Child in Need plan is in place and ensure that a key member of staff is available to attend all meetings.
+The Assistant Head Teacher Wellbeing and Community will liaise regularly with named social workers where a Child Protection or Child in Need plan is in place and ensure that a key member of staff is available to attend all meetings.
 For Looked After Children (LAC), we liaise regularly with social workers and participate in regular PEP (Personal Education Plan) and LAC reviews.